agoldberglab/CV_DuffySelection/README.md

 ## 2. Neutral simulations

-./neutral_sims - directory containing bash scripts used to generate neutral simulations from 8 different demographic scenarios (see README), extract ancestry information from output files, and calculate ancestry-based statistics used in other analyses.
+./neutral_sims - directory containing bash scripts used to generate neutral simulations from 8 different demographic scenarios (see ./neutral_sims/README.md), extract ancestry information from output files, and calculate ancestry-based statistics used in other analyses.

 ## 3. SWIF(r) simulations